mark-torres10/ponte_ai_avatars/projects/ponte-ai-marketplace-authentication/tickets/ticket-002.md

 ## Context & Motivation
 The authentication system requires a Supabase database to store user role information and synchronize data with Clerk.
 This ticket establishes the database schema and user table that will support role-based access control and user management.
 The users table will store the essential user data that Clerk doesn't handle, specifically the role assignment and any additional user metadata.

+**UPDATE**: Clerk authentication has been successfully implemented and tested.
+The sign-in/sign-out flow is working correctly with proper catch-all routes and middleware configuration.

 Reference: `spec.md` - Section 7 Technical Notes (Database Schema)

 ## Detailed Description & Requirements